awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 Component
 Image

-## Create an Infrastructure Configuration<a name="image-builder-cli-create-infrastructure-configuration"></a>
+## Create an infrastructure configuration<a name="image-builder-cli-create-infrastructure-configuration"></a>

 Infrastructure configurations allow you to specify the infrastructure within which to build and test your image\.
 In the infrastructure configuration, you can specify instance types, subnets, and security groups to associate with your instance\.
 You can also associate an Amazon EC2 key pair with the instance used to build your image\.
 This allows you to log on to your instance to troubleshoot if your build fails and you set `terminateInstanceOnFailure` to `false`\.
+If you configure logging, the instance profile specified in your infrastructure configuration must have `s3:PutObject` permissions for the target bucket \(`arn:aws:s3:::BucketName/*`\)\.

 ```
 {